 $34 MILLION TO BEAUTIFY THE CITY

 The new city of West Hollywood was visionary and took advantage of their new status.
 Almost immediately, ugly power lines along Santa Monica Blvd. were torn down and moved underground.
 In 1999, a massive $34 MILLION public revitalization project removed 15,000 feet of railroad tracks, widened the sidewalks on each side of Santa Monica Blvd, and planted 1200 trees.
 The project was completed in 2001 and resulted in the city completely owning the gay strip of Santa Monica Blvd.
+The Russian community on the east side of the city taught proved the value of walkability which was bought also to the west side.
+Watch a KCET video with John D'Amico and Heidi Shink describing the city's walkability.
 The gay bars, shops, and restaurants flourished on this beautiful pedestrian-friendly street which in 2011 was named One Of Ten Great Places In America and The Most Walkable City in California!
 The revitalization caused property values to rise, so it's been a challenge to keep gay residents and business in the city, but the West Hollywood government has gone out of its way to preserve the city's gay heritage through a variety of innovative programs that appear to be working.
 The Pacific Design Center has spent millions of dollars to add a world class red building to the existing blue and green buildings.